 1. No Fish

-According to Business Insider, who spoke to some McDonald's Drive thru employees, the Filet-O-Fish sandwich is definitely a least favorite menu item, especially set beside a Big Mac.
+According to Business Insider, who spoke to some McDonald's Drive thru employees, the Filet-O-Fish sandwich is definitely a least favorite menu item, especially set beside the Big Mac.
 Part of it is a matter of taste, but other current and former employees have a problem with the freshness.
 Several Reddit commenters who said they were either current or former McDonald's employees noted that the fish sandwiches at their restaurants were so rarely ordered that they tend to sit around in a heated cabinet for a long time after being cooked.
 If you must order one, their advice was to order it "cooked to order."

 Salads might seem like a healthier choice, but as an example, the Bacon Ranch Salad with Buttermilk Crispy Chicken has 490 calories.
 If that doesn't seem like a lot to you (especially when you're considering it an entire meal), then look at the rest of the nutritional information.
 It has 28 grams of fat, 95 milligrams of cholesterol, and 1120 milligrams of sodium (that's almost half the salt you should have in one day).
 Sorry Crispy Chicken Salad, it almost seems like a quarter pounder with cheese would be a better option.

-Other employees on a Reddit thread also noted that some food items like chicken salads aren't ordered much and so they also tend to sit around compared to hot menu items like a double cheeseburger or a bacon mcdouble.
+Other employees on a Reddit thread also noted that some food items like chicken salads aren't ordered much and so they also tend to sit around compared to hot menu items like a double cheeseburger or a baconMcDouble.

 McDonald's restaurants also offer grilled chicken sandwiches, but their Artisan Grilled Chicken still isn't really what you might consider "healthy."
 One employee noted that they used to be grilled in margarine; the chain has since started using clarified butter to grill the chicken.
 If you want a slightly healthier chicken sandwich, skip the grilled one and go for the McChicken.
 The crispy chicken sandwich has fewer calories (400 vs 430) and less salt ( 560 vs 1040 mg).

 3. Sweet Drinks